I remember the first time I and Jesse saw someone in a window on bayard st making hand-pulled noodles.

 So we went home and said lets practice before we go back and film.

 We looked at a recipe for the noodle this was going to be fun!
 We rolled we twisted we pulled we snapped the dough.. we kept trying it was not working!
 We tried another recipe that did not work either it was extremely difficult to pull the noodles we failed.
-But we kept trying we went back to the restaurant like 2 months later they closed.
+But we kept trying we went back to the restaurant like 2 months later they closed and in place was a 4 dishes for 5.00 joints.

 So we had no one to teach us we looked at every video every recipe every single one was different no 2 recipes or methods were alike.